SQL Skills Generator · from your Postgres, for any AI tool

 A real Northwind Logistics agent file.
 Every Layer 2 line cites [src=…] back to the row that proved it.
 No hallucinated columns.

 Key facts.
 Frontmatter contract: 11 fields.
 Framework version: 7.
 Layer 2: 11–13 density-gated slots, every line [src=…]-cited.
-One Opus 4.7 compile per persona; deterministic; same input → same output.
+One Claude Opus compile per persona; deterministic; same input → same output.
 Fully editable; export as CHION.md / CLAUDE.md / AGENTS.md / SKILL.md.

 ---